 Short Period Comets

 Short period comets have an orbital period of less than 200 years.
-This sounds like a long time period but in cometary terms, this is quite short.
+They also commonly have an inclination of less than 35 degrees.
+200 years sounds like a long time period but in cometary terms, this is quite short.
 Once detected, they are more easy to catalogue and predict than long period comets.
 The most famous short period comet is Comet Halley with an orbital period of 75-76 years.
 It’s thought that short period comets originate from the Kuiper belt.
-Short period comets are split in to two further categories namely Halley Type (with a period of over 20 years) and Jupiter Type (with a period of under 20 years).
+Their designation is Short period comets are split in to two further categories namely Halley Type (with a period of over 20 years) and Jupiter Type (with a period of under 20 years).
 Short period comets may have a close to circular orbit or elliptical orbit.
 The latter being far more common.

 Long Period Comets

-Long period comets, on the other hand, are thought to generate in the Oort cloud with periods of over 200 years.
+Long period comets, on the other hand, are thought to originate from the Oort cloud with periods of over 200 years and at random inclinations around the celestial sphere.
 They can return after periods of thousands to millions of years (or not at all) and so they are difficult to detect and catalogue.
 Long period comets can have much more unpredictable orbits being randomly oriented on the celestial sphere.
 They can return on their steps after periods of thousands to millions of years (or not at all) and so they are difficult to detect and catalogue.

 Non-returning long period comets can be categorised further.
 Their orbits can be parabolic or hyperbolic.